binnes/esp8266Workshop/docs/part2/CERT1.md

-# Adding secure communication between the device and IoT Platform using SSL/TLS
+# Adding secure communication between the device and MQTT broker using SSL/TLS

 ## Lab Objectives